 The Pryor Center was created in 1999 at the urging of former US Senator David H. Pryor and Barbara Pryor of Arkansas, who have long had an interest in Arkansas history.
 The Center's mission is to document the cultural heritage of Arkansans by collecting audio and video resources to share with scholars, students, and the public.

 The center was developed under the leadership of Dr. Jeannie M. Whayne, who was the chair of the University of Arkansas Department of History.
-From 2007 to 2009, the center was administered by the University Libraries' Special Collections Department.
-Today the center is part of the Chancellor's Office and maintains close partnerships with Special Collections and other academic units across the university.
+From 2007 to 2009, the center was administered by the University Libraries' Special Collections Department and from 2010 to 2017 by the Chancellor’s Office.
+Today the center is part of the Fulbright College of Arts and Sciences and maintains close partnerships with Special Collections and other academic units across the university.

 No advance permission is required for the use of Pryor Center materials in educational settings.
 Educators should directly link to Pryor Center materials, rather than hosting them on other sites.